jhuus/HawkEars-TensorFlow/README.md

 This project is licensed under the terms of the MIT license.

 ## Installation

+The HawkEars neural network is implemented using Tensorflow, and requires a [CUDA-compatible NVIDIA GPU](https://developer.nvidia.com/cuda-gpus), such as a Geforce RTX 10xx, Geforce RTX 20xx or Geforce RTX 30xx.

 1. Install [Python 3](https://www.python.org/downloads/), if you do not already have it installed.
 2. Download a copy of this repository.
 If you have Git installed, type: